 The day before the crew arrived to wrap the cabin, I watched a smoke jumper plane circle the fire to my north a couple times before scratching the drop.
 Even if they could find a place for the jumpers to land there was no way out for them.
 The amount of small starts was impressive.
-Red flag winds forecast for the following day forced a new level of prudence on the bravest group of forest service firefighters.
+Red flag winds forecast for the following day forced a new level of prudence for the forest service firefighters.

 This should really be a link to Pilot Knob Lookout but I don't have the history on it like I do on Walde where I sat for 4 summers soaking in the view.